As you prioritize what to build now, next, and in the short-term, you'll want to begin tracking when that functionality will be available.

 - Features may also be added to additional releases that none of their subfeatures have been added to.

-Subfeatures can be added to releases in a similar way as features, but can only be added to one release.
+Subfeatures can be added to releases in a similar way as features, but can only be added to one release in any given release group.

 A feature/subfeature can also be added to a release by dragging and dropping it into a new release grouping.
 This can be done from the Features board or Roadmap when grouped by release.